wpmetabox/docs/_docs/extensions/composer.md

 composer require meta-box/meta-box-group:dev-master
 ```

-## Autoloading

-To make the extensions work, simply load Composer's autoload file, like this:
+To make the extensions work, simply load Composer's autoload file:

 ```php
 require 'vendor/autoload.php';
 ```

-Now Meta Box extensions are available in your plugin and you can start using it!
+Now Meta Box extensions are available in your plugin/theme and you can start using them!